virtengine/docs.virtengine.com/_overview/welcome.md

 VirtEngine supports both a public model (for hosting providers) & a private model (for internal use)

+VirtEngine works by integrating with OpenNebula, Docker, and Ceph to offer VM / Containers & Storage to the end-user.

 ### What is a cloud?

 A Cloud is a group of Phsyical Computing resources that provides flexibily to the users, users are able to launch Computing Power on demand.